kubernetes-retired/minibroker/README.md

 ```
 helm install --name minipress minibroker/wordpress
 ```

+Follow the instructions output to the console to log into Wordpress.

 ## Helm Chart Parameters
 Minibroker passes parameters specified during provisioning to the underlying